Yes, I’m aware that’s not how the Latin phrase actually goes, but fidget suits my mood better that fuget.

 Where does the time fly?

-I used to have a theory of time, that life seems to speed up once we are out of school, because before then, it’s marked by clear indicators such as “Christmas Break” (now winter break), “Easter Break” (spring vacation) and the ever popular (at elat for some kids) “SUMMER VACATION!”
+I used to have a theory of time, that life seems to speed up once we are out of school, because before then, it’s marked by clear indicators such as “Christmas Break” (now winter break), “Easter Break” (now spring vacation) and the ever popular (at least for some kids) “SUMMER VACATION!”

 Once you get out of school, you’re pretty much stuck with dealing with work, jobs, more work, and dealing with Life Itself until you finally make it to retirement, but we no longer have those clear markers of time, that we used to mark our life calendars by.
 Sure, we might get a three-day weekend or something, and maybe a paid vacation, if you had a job with benefits that included paid time off, but today?
 Those are getting rarer and rarer.
 People are having to work two, three or more jobs, just to get enough income to cover those most basic necessities of food and shelter, that pesky Minimum Basic Standards of Adequate Care, as we used to call it when I worked for “The Welfare Department” back in California aeons ago.